Bad Bad Hats

-Bad Bad Hats is an indie pop band formed in 2012 in Minneapolis, Minnesota.
-It is comprised of Kerry Alexander (born July 1990), Chris Hoge, and Connor Davison.
-The band is named after a trouble-making character in Madeline.
+Bad Bad Hats is an American rock band formed in 2012 in Minneapolis, Minnesota.
+It is composed of Kerry Alexander (born July 1990), Chris Hoge, and Connor Davison.
+The band is named after a trouble-making character in the children's book Madeline.

-The band has toured with notable artists including Margaret Glaspy, Hippo Campus, Third Eye Blind, The Front Bottoms, and Michelle Branch.
+The band has toured with notable artists including Margaret Glaspy, Hippo Campus, Third Eye Blind, the Front Bottoms, and Michelle Branch.

 History

-Kerry Alexander, who grew up in Birmingham, Alabama but moved to Florida when she was 15, and Chris Hoge met while they were students at Macalester College in Saint Paul, Minnesota after finding each other's music on Myspace.
-Alexander had been performing "scrappy folk originals" and acoustic covers of "All The Small Things" by Blink-182 at solo-acoustic shows on campus.
-They initially joined to perform a duet.
+Kerry Alexander grew up in Birmingham, Alabama but moved to Florida when she was 15.
+She and Chris Hoge met while they were students at Macalester College in Saint Paul, Minnesota after finding each other's music on Myspace.
+Alexander had been performing "scrappy folk originals" and acoustic covers of "All the Small Things" by Blink-182 at solo-acoustic shows on campus.
+They initially joined forces to perform a duet.
 Once Alexander heard Hoge playing drums, she wanted to start a band, which they did in 2010.
 Fellow student Noah Boswell joined them on bass in 2012 at which time they formed Bad Bad Hats.
 The trio then started performing around Minneapolis–Saint Paul.

-In the early days, the band alternated between acoustic and revved-up, garage-leaning rock.
-The band began by releasing lo-fi music demos via Bandcamp.
+In the early days, the band alternated between acoustic and garage rock.
+The band began by releasing lo-fi demos via Bandcamp.
 These included kazoo solos, revised Shania Twain verses, and the indie-pop track Super America.
 In 2013 they released their debut EP, It Hurts.
 Bad Bad Hats first LP, Psychic Reader, was released in 2015 on Afternoon Records.
-Psychic Reader received positive reviews and resulted in more high-profile opening gigs such as for Third Eye Blind and Margaret Glaspy.
+Psychic Reader received positive reviews and resulted in more high-profile gigs, opening for bands such as Third Eye Blind and Margaret Glaspy.

 In 2018, Bad Bad Hats released their second full-length album titled Lightning Round on Afternoon Records.
-It and Psychic Reader were both produced by Brett Bullion, who helped develop the music's loose, organic feel.
+This album and Psychic Reader were both produced by Brett Bullion, who helped develop the music's loose, organic feel.
 Shortly thereafter, Boswell left the band to attend graduate school.

 In 2019, the band performed at South by Southwest.

 In September 2021, Bad Bad Hats released their third LP, Walkman on Don Giovanni Records.

+Bad Bad Hats released a self-titled fourth album on April 12, 2024.